njsch/njsch.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: "Home"
-description: "The Home of Nathaniel Schmidt - my blog / website"
+description: "The Home of Nathaniel Schmidt - my blog / Github-Pages website"
 ---

-# Home
+# Hi there
 Welcome to the homepage of my [GitHub](http://github.com) [Pages](http://github.io) website.
 Feel free to use the above links to explore the various sections of this site, or brows the blog posts contained below.

 #### A Note on Accessibility With Jekyll